 There are numerous grammars on the market and all have their advantages and disadvantages.
 The Indonesian Reference Grammar by James Neil Sneddon is one of the most comprehensive grammars and we highly recommend it.
 Sneddon also published Understanding Indonesian Grammar.
 This a reference and workbook designed primarily for intermediate and advanced students in senior years of high school and at the university level.
 It is very useful for learners as it contains exercises that you will not find in the Reference Grammar.

-Users of «The Indonesian Way» do not need to purchase a grammar (although we still recommend it), but once you progress to the higher level courses such as «Aneka Baca», «Baca Yuk», «Serba-Serbi Nusantara», «Ada Apa dengan Cinta», or «Anak Jalanan», we strongly suggest that all students purchase and make frequent use of Sneddon’s grammar.
+Users of «The Indonesian Way» do not need to acquire a grammar (although we still recommend it).
+We highly recommend that as students progress to more advanced courses like «Aneka Baca», «Baca Yuk», «Serba-Serbi Nusantara», «Ada Apa dengan Cinta», or «Anak Jalanan», they acquire and regularly refer to Sneddon’s Reference Grammar.